 Camilla, Queen Consort

-After Camilla and Charles married in 2005, Buckingham Palace announced that Camilla would take on the title Princess Consort once Charles ascended the throne.
+After Camilla and Charles married in 2005, Buckingham Palace announced that Camilla would take on the title of Princess Consort once Charles ascended the throne.

 However, Queen Elizabeth later expressed her "sincere wish" for Camilla to have the title Queen Consort.